 Step 2.
 Find and click Proxy in the left sidebar, and switch Automatically detect settings and Use settings script options on the right to off.

-AnyViewer is free yet professional remote control solution for multiple Windows versions, including Windows 11/10/8.1/8/7 and Windows Server 2019/2016/2012 R2.
+AnyViewer is a free yet professional remote control solution for multiple Windows versions, from Windows 7 to Windows 11.
 It is easy to operate.
-You only need few steps to achieve remote access.
-Besides, it provides users with practical features, like unattended remote access, remote restart, remote shutdown, etc.
+You only need a few steps to achieve unattended remote access.
+Besides, it provides users with practical features, like file transfer between remote computers, quick remote restart, quick remote shutdown, etc.

 - Connect the client computer (the controller computer) and the host computer (the controlled computer) to the Internet.